PhD Planner

 • Time-to-defense progress at a glance

-PhD timeline
+PhD milestones

-• Prep: timeline, studies, chapters and what's left — all clickable
+• Prep: timeline, studies, chapters and what's left, all clickable

 • Present mode for the big screen; capture action items live